 - Do some research on the potential health risks in your destination country’s travel advisory page and obtain required vaccinations before departure – there’s a wealth of information from the CDC and WHO.

 To ensure you and your family are protected from costly medical bills outside the home country, it is strongly recommended to obtain international medical insurance.
 Most medical insurance plans will include coverage for sicknesses caused by most disease outbreaks.
 It will be important to make sure your global medical plan includes medical evacuation coverage and will cover you for treatment outside your country of residence.

 Bring International Health Insurance with You

-If you fear that you may have been exposed to an infection or virus no matter how many precautions you have taken, consult with a medical doctor as soon as possible as only your medical provider can provide definitive medical advice and treatment .
+If you fear that you may have been exposed to an infection or virus no matter how many precautions you have taken, consult with a medical doctor as soon as possible; only your medical provider can provide definitive medical advice and treatment.
 Expat Financial offers several different international health insurance plans for expatriates.
-We also offer excellent service before and after you purchase your international health insurance plan.
+We also provide excellent service before and after you purchase your international health insurance plan.
 If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.